parse-community/docs/_includes/ios/getting-started.md

    ```ruby
    pod 'Parse'
    ```
    Run `pod install`, and you should now have the latest parse release.
+CocoaPods will generate a .xcworkspace for you.
+You must open the .xcworkspace in Xcode or you will get a linker error.

  - **[Carthage](https://github.com/carthage/carthage)**